 2.)
-Provide for better representation on the DDA board by allowing one individual from the county, the school(s) and the special district(s) to be included on the DDA board 3.)
-Remove the portion of SB 175 that gives the DDA bonding authority.
-This power should remain with the elected council members and mayor of the city.
-(Accomplished via L 001 which was adopted on 3/23 in the Senate Finance Committee) Position: Amend Sponsors: Sen. Jaquez Lewis & Sen. Rich, and Rep. Boesnecker & Rep. Taggart
+Provide for better representation on the DDA board by allowing one individual from the county, the school(s) and the special district(s) to be included on the DDA board.

+SB 175 will be heard in the House Finance Committee on Monday, April 17th.